-The International Center for Spinal Cord Injury has partnered with the Christopher and Dana Reeve Foundation to provide a peer mentoring program here at the Center.
-The best source of knowledge is experience.
+No one fully understands life with paralysis like those who live it every day.
+Often, the best source of knowledge is experience.
+With this in mind, the International Center for Spinal Cord Injury (ICSCI) has partnered with the Christopher and Dana Reeve Foundation to provide a peer mentoring program here at the Center.
 Peer mentors are certified by the Reeve Foundation and are ICSCI patients and caregivers who understand what it is like to live with paralysis.
-Peer mentors can provide their support and share their experiences to help you overcome challenges.
+Peer mentors can offer their support and share their experiences to help you overcome challenges.

-This is a free program, open to any ICSCI patient, their family member, or caregiver.
+This is a free program, open to any ICSCI patient, their family members, or caregivers.